hfhbd/RateLimit/README.md

 ## Install

-This package is uploaded to MavenCentral.
+This package is uploaded to MavenCentral and supports JVM and all native targets as well.

 ````kotlin
 repositories {